Bullying prevention policy

-A child can be physically punched, kicked, hit, spat at, etc.
+- Physical - a child can be physically punched, kicked, hit, spat at etc.

-A child can be bullied simply by being excluded from discussions/activities
+- Exclusion - a child can be bullied simply by being excluded from discussions or activities

-This is when a child or young person sends harmful or cruel text or images to another using Internet, mobile phone or other digital communication devices.
+- Cyberbullying - this is when a young person sends harmful or cruel text or images to another using Internet, mobile phone or other digital communication devices.

-Each term, or when incidents occur, our school staff will discuss bullying and reinforce the following strategies to students:
+Each term, or when incidents occur, our staff will discuss bullying and reinforce the following strategies to our young people:

-- Remember that your silence is the bully's greatest weapon
+- Remember your silence is the bully's greatest weapon

-- Tell yourself that you do not deserve to be bullied and that it is wrong
+- Tell yourself you do not deserve to be bullied and it is wrong

-- Try not to show that you are upset.
-It is hard, but a bully thrives on someone's fear
+- Try not to show you are upset - it is hard but a bully thrives on someone's fear

-- Be assertive - shout ‘No!’.
-Walk confidently away.
+- Be assertive - shout ‘No!’ and walk confidently away.
 Go straight to a teacher or member of staff

 - Fighting back may make things worse